Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness for sCE and sTE

 \section{Path-by-path uniqueness for sCE and sTE}

-The aim of this section is to prove a path-by-path uniqueness result for both sTE and sCE.
+The aim of this section is to prove a path-by-path uniqueness result for both the stochastic transport equation~\eqref{stoch transport} and the stochastic continuity equation~\eqref{stoch cont}.
 Since we deal with weak solutions, where an integration by parts is necessary at the level of the definition, the general stochastic equation~\eqref{SPDE 1} is not the most convenient one.
 Let us consider a similar equation in divergence form